-Contact your doctor if someone has difficulty performing everyday tasks or has other symptoms of apraxia after a stroke or brain injury.
+Contact the provider if someone has difficulty performing everyday tasks or has other symptoms of apraxia after a stroke or brain injury.

-Reducing your risk of stroke and brain injury may help prevent conditions that lead to aphasia.
+Reducing your risk of stroke and brain injury may help prevent conditions that lead to apraxia.

 Verbal apraxia; Dyspraxia; Speech disorder - apraxia; Childhood apraxia of speech; Apraxia of speech; Acquired apraxia